rgehrsitz/rex/docs/FOUNDATION_ROADMAP.md

 - [x] Predeclare acceptance and falsification gates for the independent dense allocation candidate.
 - [x] Consult Devin on the scope, measurements, decision, and harness review.
-- [ ] Review and integrate.
+- [x] Review and integrate ([PR #51](https://github.com/rgehrsitz/rex/pull/51)).

-Upon integration, production concurrency on one shared Redis is closed.
+Production concurrency on one shared Redis is closed.
 A different topology requires a new decision covering routing and operational semantics.
 M8.10 makes no production code change.
 See [D15](decisions/REX-M8-DURABLE-BOTTLENECK-ATTRIBUTION.md).